darahea/joule_extensibility/README.md

-    ├── employee // a capability showing employee data with enhanced response generation ├── helloworld // a very simple hello world capability ├── weather // a capability calling an external weather API and presenting results via response generation └── products // a more comeplex example showing products from an OData service
+    ├── employee // a capability showing employee data with enhanced response generation ├── helloworld // a very simple hello world capability ├── weather // a capability calling an external weather API and presenting results via response generation └── products // a more complex example showing products from an OData service

 ```